mattermost/docs/source/install/config-ssl-http2-apache2.rst

 Configuring Apache2 with SSL and HTTP/2 (Unofficial)
 =====================================================

 Once you've configured Apache2 as a proxy for your Mattermost Server, the easiest way to enable SSL on Apache2 is via Let's Encrypt and `Certbot <https://certbot.eff.org/#ubuntuxenial-apache>`_.

 Once installed, simply run:
-``$ certbot --apache``
-And follow the straight forward guide.
+``$ certbot --apache`` and follow the straight forward guide.
 Afterwards you should find a new configuration file in ``/etc/apache2/sites-available`` which should follow the format: ``mysubdomain.mydomain.com-le-ssl.conf``.

-Once opened it should look something like the following:
+When opened, edit it to look something like the following:

 .. code-block:: apacheconf